 - An increase in inflammatory food will lead to an increase in oxidation stress within your body – this is not good for your health in general and many diseases starts with inflammation.

 I hope you find some of these food and nutrition tips helpful.
-And know you can boost you immunity simply through choosing fresh produce you can find in your own kitchen.
+And know you can boost you immunity simply by choosing fresh produce you can find in your own kitchen.

 Don’t forget to pop back to read new post in this series on immune-boosting tips, or catch up on the previous posts: